MakeMeSenpai/toeta/README.md

     - [] create a way to see upcoming recipes for tests
     - [] Let users Favorite recipes, these meals should show up again in the near future. otherwise should keep random recipes
     - [] Let users Delete recipes, these meals should never show up again in the future.
     - [] Let users Save for later, the recipe should update to be tomorrows meal if the user wants to go out to eat today instead.
-Other meals should be pushed to the next days as well, and we can remove the last meal of the query.
+Other meals should be pushed to the next days as well, and we can remove the last meal off the query.
     - [√] Design the heck out of it with pretty colors and such *In the Works*
     - [] **Stretch** Let users see all their planned recipes for that week so that they can shop beforehand, while also highlighting the day they are on.
     - [] **Stretch** Deleted recipes can be re-added to the queue